Lease Accounting as per US GAAP ASC 842-Examples, Case Study

 Under ASC 842, all leases (with limited exceptions such as short-term leases) fall within the scope of the standard.
 This includes both operating leases and finance leases for lessees as well as operating, sales-type, and direct financing leases for lessors.

-For lessees, the key change introduced by ASC 842 is that both operating leases and finance leases are recognized on the balance sheet.
+For lessees, the key change introduced by lease accounting under ASC 842 is that both operating leases and finance leases are recognized on the balance sheet.
 In both cases, the lessee records a right-of-use (ROU) asset and a lease liability at the commencement date.
 The difference between operating and finance leases under ASC 842 relates primarily to income statement presentation and expense recognition, not balance sheet recognition.
 Operating leases result in a single straight-line lease expense, while finance leases result in separate recognition of interest expense and amortization of the ROU asset.

 For lessors, ASC 842 continues to distinguish between lease types, but classification is based on whether control of the underlying asset transfers to the lessee.
 Lessors classify leases as operating leases, sales-type leases, or direct financing leases.
 The classification determines whether the lessor continues to recognize the underlying asset or records a net investment in the lease, as well as the timing and pattern of income recognition.